FarmBot-Docs/farmbot-genesis/v1.7/assembly/tracks.md

 # Step 2: Attach the first track extrusion

 Attach the first [[track extrusion]] to the top of the supporting infrastructure using five [[wood screws]] and the provided [[T25 bit]] loaded into a drill or driver.
-The track extrusion should be butted up against the side and top of the supporting infrastructure.
+The track extrusion should be flush against the side and top of the supporting infrastructure.

 ![Mount the first track extrusion](_images/first_track_extrusion.png)